Therapist As A Person

 CLIENT NOTIFICATION

-Therapists may choose one or more methods to notify clients of their death.
-They can choose to have their executor call each client, place a notice in the local newspaper, change the outgoing message on the answering machine to include the announcement or ask clients to call the clinician implementing the deceased therapist's professional will, or by letter.
-It is worth spending some time considering the potential impact of each method in terms of the Golden Rule and how each of the current and former clients might respond.
-Would any of us want to learn of our own therapist's or clinical supervisor's death by reading about it in the newspaper or hearing a recorded announcement on an answering machine?
-Are there resources that our clients might find helpful in these circumstances (e.g., designated colleagues who will make appointments available to your clients to help them deal with the immediate consequences and, if the clients choose, to locate subsequent therapists)?
-You'll have a good sense of which approaches will work best for your individual practice based on the relationship you have with your clients.
+Therapists may choose one or more methods to notify clients of a therapist's incapacitation or death, such as calling each client, placing a notice in the local newspaper, changing the outgoing message on the answering machine to include the announcement, changing the answering machine message to ask clients to call the clinician who is implementing the deceased therapist's professional will, and sending letters.
+It is worth spending some time considering the potential impact of each method and considering it in terms of the Golden Rule— Would any of us want to learn of our own therapist's or clinical supervisor's death by reading about it in the newspaper or hearing a recorded announcement on an answering machine?— and of how each of our current and former clients might respond.

 COLLEAGUE NOTIFICATION